-Engagement is a key theme in the Bachelor of Design and is integrated in a variety of forms throughout the three year program, including the capstone Design Practice & Internship courses.
+Engagement is a key theme in the Bachelor of Design and is integrated in a variety of forms throughout the three year program, including the capstone course Design Practice: Engagement, Internship and Entrepreneurship.
 Industry and community engagement projects offer essential experience in real-world collaboration, communication and creative development.
 The program’s combination of authentic engagement, leading-edge digital practice and hands-on making is unique in the Australian tertiary sector and equips graduates with the diversity and depth of expertise necessary to flourish in the contemporary design industry.

 Flexible Double Degree

 Design is a powerful partner in a double degree.
 The Bachelor of Design can be combined with degrees in IT, Arts, Law, Social Science, Business or Science as part of the ANU flexible double degree program.
 For a full list of degree combinations see www.anu.edu.au/study/apply/flexible-double-degree-applications.